 If you are going the chocolate route, go it the whole way!
 Smooth and silky, ganache is just a combination of chocolate and cream.
 Depending on the type of chocolate (white, milk, dark) and the purpose of your ganache (frosting/filling, truffles, whipped or glossy glaze), the ratio of chocolate and cream would differ.
 This warrants another post on ganache!

-For this cake, I’ve used 1:1 ratio of dark chocolate and heavy cream.
-For making the ganache, you simply chop the chocolate, pour hot cream and let it sit for few minutes before mixing it to combine.
+For this cake, I’ve used a 1:1 ratio of dark chocolate and heavy cream.
+For making the ganache, you simply have to chop the chocolate into little chunks, pour hot cream over it and let it sit for few minutes before mixing it to combine.
 Cool it at room temperature or in the fridge.
 Chocolate Ganache can be frozen as well for future use.
-I always use good quality couverture chocolate as it gives the best flavours.
+I recommend using good quality couverture chocolate as it gives the best flavours.

-Since I made the chocolate ganache a day in advance, I cool it to room temperature, then covered it and stored it overnight in the fridge.
-Before frosting, I let it sit at the counter to thaw till it reached the peanut butter consistency – perfect for filling and frosting.
+Since I made the chocolate ganache a day in advance, I cooled it to room temperature, then covered it and stored it overnight in the fridge.
+Before frosting, I let it sit at the counter to thaw till it reached the peanut butter consistency, which was perfect for filling and frosting.